NSurawski/NSurawski/README.md

 ### Hello 👋 I'm Nicole

-I'm a Software Engineer, Certified ScrumMaster and Creative
+I'm a Software Engineer, Certified ScrumMaster (CSM I) and Creative

+Pronouns: She/Her
+🔭 I’m currently working on a redo of my portfolio website using React.JS 💬 Ask me about my dog, Yoda :)
+Lets Chat: nicolesurawski@gmail.com
 <!--
 **NSurawski/NSurawski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.